The Stone Age of Blogging is Over – What’s Next?

-I seldom hear the term blogosphere anymore.
+I rarely heard the term blogosphere by 2011.
 Do you know what it is?
 It was something I felt in the early days of blogging in Germany.
 The blogosphere was like a virtual family.

 Whenever you wrote a post you knew everybody else in that huge family will in some way relate to it, even by not reading or noticing it.

 When a post didn’t get linked by other bloggers, when it did not become part of the blogosphere everybody knew that it wasn’t really on point.